Growing Her Future

 Three years ago this scene would have never even crossed Asnakech’s mind.
-“I could only feed my family for three months from my farm, for the remaining nine months, I used to suffer,” she recalls.
+“I could only feed my family for three months from my farm.
+For the remaining nine months, I used to suffer,” she recalls.

 Although the family had 1.5 hectares of land, the soil was unproductive.

 Without food and money, Asnakech’s children eventually dropped out of school.
-To eat, the family started to collect firewood to sell.
+In order to be able to eat, the family started to collect firewood to sell.

-One day Asnakech was invited to attend a farmer presentation featuring a woman named Felekech.
+One day, she was invited to attend a farmer presentation featuring a woman named Felekech.
 Felekech’s crops were vigorous!
 She explained how something called conservation agriculture transformed her farm.

 Asnakech was sold.
-Her husband, less so.
-He thought it useless to try another method, what would change?
+Her husband, less so—he thought it useless to try another method.
 But with the help of her children, Asnakech went to work, implementing everything she learned.
-Now it was time to wait.

 “Imagine, I used to be able to feed my family with our crops for about three, maybe four, months.
 But thank God, I can now feed my family for at least ten.”

 Her husband was impressed, and decided that from now on they would both be involved in future decision making.

 “When I think about the change in my life: overcoming struggles, feeding my children, getting better clothes, resuming their schooling, watching them score good marks, and being promoted to the next grade—this makes me happy,” Asnakech says.